-In the average winter, most of us will have to deal with some type of frozen precipitation, and not just snow.
+In the average winter, most of us will have to deal with some frozen precipitation, and not just snow.
 One of these types is sleet, and we’ll explain how sleet forms, the difference between a sleet pellet and a hailstone, and more.

 What is Sleet?